crisipatelis/Mini-project/README.md

 # Mini-project

 This project was developed for COMP 483.
-It was created using an Ubuntu Virtual Machine.
+It was created using a Virtual Machine with an Ubuntu OS.

 **Packages and Prerequisites**